lookit/lookit-docs/docs/source/tutorial-second-study.rst

 Researcher Contact Information
   Enter "<Your Name> (contact: <your email and/or phone number>)"

-Build Study - Add JSON
+Protocol configuration
   Leave this blank for now

-Study type
+Experiment runner type
-  Choose the default and leave `last_known_player_sha` blank.
+  Choose the default and leave ``Experiment runner version (commit SHA)`` blank.

 Click the green "Create study" button at the bottom of the form to save all your work!
 You've got all the study metadata set... now all that's left is to write your study protocol.

 Adding each frame
 -----------------

-Now we're going to build out the study protocol JSON, one piece at a time.
+Now we're going to build out the study protocol configuration, one piece at a time.
 Here's the basic outline of this study.
 It follows a basic pattern you can also see described here: :ref:`typical_study_schema`.

 1. A "setup" frame to guide the family through getting their webcam set up
 2. A video consent frame where the parent makes a verbal statement of informed consent